3ev/3ev-vagrant/README.md

 This Vagrant box mirrors the setup on the `tev-production` server, with a few changes for development.

-##Installing Vagrant
+##Installing Vagrant and using this project

-See [the wiki](https://github.com/3ev/3ev-vagrant/wiki/Installing-Vagrant) for Vagrant installation instructions.
+See [the wiki](https://github.com/3ev/3ev-vagrant/wiki/Installing-Vagrant) for Vagrant installation instructions and [how to use this project](https://github.com/3ev/3ev-vagrant/wiki/Using-this-Project).

 ##What's included?